 1. Bags for Life – if you don’t have a reusable and eco-friendly bag for life yet, this is an absolute must.
 You can get some adorable designs in a variety of fabrics, from Jute bags to fair trade, organic cotton bags .
 There really is no excuse to not have one either, they are available at the checkout in most supermarkets and most gift stores now sell foldable versions which can fit in your car, your handbag or even your pocket until you’re ready to deploy them!

 2. Groceries – If you are able, shop locally and at independent stores, that way you're supporting your own Zero Waste Community!
 Whether you shop local or at supermarkets, do you find yourself picking up multipack vegetables and fruit rather than the single loose items?
 Why do we do this?
 Buying your groceries individually not only reduces your plastic footprint but it is actually a lot cheaper.
 You'll also find you buy what you need, rather than ending up with more than you could ever eat and throwing the surplus away.
+Don't forget to pack a water bottle and bamboo straw so you're not tempted to buy single-use for convenience sake.

 3. Grow Vegan / Meat and Fish – Global WAKEcup does not stock any animal products and recommends a vegan diet and lifestyle for health and environmental reasons.
 If you have a garden why don't you grow your own veg and herbs, for complete beginners take the tops of your spring onions and place in soil, they will regrow in a couple of weeks.
 Easy!
 For those that eat meat and fish, often they assume there is no way to go plastic free as a lot of supermarkets pre-package it all.
 However, have you ever gone to your meat counter or butchers with a reusable container from home?
 Most good butchers will be more than happy to accommodate this as it helps reduce their impact on the environment too.
 They’d be silly not to!